Roman Dacia: Establishment (106–117)

 Transforming Dacia into a province was a very resource-intensive process.
 Traditional Roman methods were employed, including the creation of urban infrastructure such as Roman baths, forums and temples, the establishment of Roman roads, and the creation of colonies composed of retired soldiers.
 However, excluding Trajan's attempts to encourage colonists to move into the new province, the imperial government did hardly anything to promote resettlement from existing provinces into Dacia.

 An immediate effect of the wars leading to the Roman conquest was a decrease in the population in the province.
 Crito wrote that approximately 500,000 Dacians were enslaved and deported, a portion of which were transported to Rome to participate in the gladiatorial games (or lusiones) as part of the celebrations to mark the emperor's triumph.
 To compensate for the depletion of the population, the Romans carried out a program of official colonisation, establishing urban centres made up of both Roman citizens and non-citizens from across the empire.
 Nevertheless, native Dacians remained at the periphery of the province and in rural settings, while local power elites were encouraged to support the provincial administration, a usual Roman colonial practice.

 Trajan established the Dacian capital, Ulpia Traiana Sarmizegetusa, some 40 km west of the ruined Sarmizegetusa Regia.
-Initially serving as a base for the Legio IV Flavia Felix, it soon was settled by the retired veterans who had served in the Dacian Wars, principally the Fifth (Macedonia), Ninth (Claudia), and Fourteenth (Gemina) legions.
+Initially serving as a base for the Legio IV Flavia Felix, it soon was settled by the retired veterans who had served in the Dacian Wars, principally the Fifth (Macedonia), Eleventh (Claudia), and Fourteenth (Gemina) legions.